filipciesielski7/IRC-Communicator/README.md

 ![GUI](https://user-images.githubusercontent.com/56769119/148282306-e2745a51-fc1d-4e21-8661-eb5d989568c2.png)

-The main goal of this project was to implement IRC-Communicator TCP server in [C](https://en.wikipedia.org/wiki/C_(programming_language)) and [Java](https://www.java.com/) client, who can join the room, create new room, send message in room, receive messages from other users in room, leave the room or remove other users from own room.
-Client GUI was implemenented using [JavaFX](https://openjfx.io/).
+The main goal of this project was to implement IRC-Communicator TCP server in [C](<https://en.wikipedia.org/wiki/C_(programming_language)>) and [Java](https://www.java.com/) client through which the user can join the room, create a new room, send message in the room, receive messages from other users in the room, leave the room or remove other users from the own room.
+Client GUI was implemented using [JavaFX](https://openjfx.io/).

 ## Folder Structure